 While the designation doesn’t come with award money, officials say it has helped some of those previously listed apply for grants and help with fundraising efforts.

-Using input from public online voting that ends on Saturday, an independent panel of experts will select the top artifacts in mid-September.
+Using input from public online voting that begins in August, an independent panel of experts will select the top artifacts in mid-September.

 The nominees include regalia of the Pamunkey Indian tribe, a 1930s German Box Car, a 1905 Steinway piano, a skeleton tank, and the tombstone of the founder of Virginia Tech.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.